 Research, Resources and Local Initiatives

-We invite suggestions about local resources and initiatives related to our work.
+We invite suggestions about and contributions to this overview of local repair resources and initiatives.

 Research — The East Bay